Roger Hood

 Roger Grahame Hood, CBE, FBA (12 June 1936 – 17 November 2020) was a British criminologist.
 From 1996 to 2003, he was professor of criminology at the University of Oxford; he was also a fellow of All Souls College, Oxford, from 1973 to 2003.
 He was elected a fellow of the British Academy in 1992 and was appointed a Commander of the Order of the British Empire (CBE) in 1995.

+Faculty of Law at the University Oxford conducts an annual lecture series to "honour and celebrate the long and distinguished career of Professor Roger Hood.."